Photo by CDC

 *I do not see many similarities between garden apartments and townhomes as I do with garden apartments and condominiums.
 Even some motels are similar to garden apartments, while townhomes are more comparable to rowhomes.
 Thoughts?

-It was later determined that a teenager with a criminal background was responsible for setting the blaze.
-The juvenile delinquent initially started a small fire in a cellar storage unit in the building.
+It was later determined that a teenager with a criminal background was responsible for setting the blaze, initially starting a small fire in a cellar storage unit in the building.
 The fire department responded and put the small fire out.
 But they forgot to open up the walls behind the storage unit to check for extension before leaving the scene.
 A few hours later at 3 AM, they returned to heavy fire conditions.
 By sunrise, the building was a charred convertible with all 12 apartments destroyed, including the apartment where the arsonist lived with his family.

 Overhaul: It's critical to open up and check for extension during a fire in the subdivision of a garden apartment.
 There are numerous families above, and that living space must be protected from hidden fire spread.
 There's plenty of voids where fire can travel from the cellars of garden apartments up to the multi-family units above with stacked kitchens, bathrooms and utility runs.
 The apartments above must also be checked.
 It's not 1980 anymore, most fire apparatuses have TIC's and hooks.
 Use them to prevent coming back for the big one and avoiding embarrassment.